eclipse-tractusx/sldt-semantic-models/.github/actions/validate/Readme.md

 # SPDX-License-Identifier: CC-BY-4.0
 #######################################################################
 -->
-# Not on updating ESMF SDK
+# Note on updating ESMF SDK
 The action uses the [ESMF SDK](https://github.com/eclipse-esmf/esmf-sdk).
 In case of an update you need to change the variable ``bamm_version`` to the required version of the ESMF SDK in the file [action.yml](action.yml).

 # Detect Changes Action